rverpillot/dmforth/README.md

 ### Program mode
 To enter or exit: `SHIFT` `PRGM`

 In this mode, the keyboard is switched to alpha mode (use `SHIFT` `ALPHA` to switch between uppercase and lowercase).
 To enter numbers or some operators (`+`,`-`, ...), use `SHIFT` and the right key.
-You can enter up to 6 lines of text, and `ENTER` key evaluate or compile input text.
+You can enter up to 6 lines of text, and the `ENTER` key evaluates or compiles input text.

 ![](docs/prgm.bmp)